bharatnautiyal/ELK_Stack/README.md

 Note: removing the lock file is always wrong, and can end up damaging the locked area and the entire system.
 See <https://wiki.debian.org/Teams/Dpkg/FAQ>. "

-Here's how you can check and resolve this-> Check for Running dpkg or apt Processes: RUN This
+Here's how you can check and resolve this-> RUN This to Check for Running dpkg or apt Processes:

 ps aux | grep -E '(dpkg|apt)'